When is blood lactate testing useful?

 The procedure to find lactate levels is quick and easy to do by anyone with the right equipment.

-(we reccomend using swabs and sterile gloves in the procedure of taking bloods)
+(we recommend using swabs and sterile gloves in the procedure of taking bloods)

 Follow a protocol that either increases speed or incline on a treadmill or wattage on a bike at regular intervals record lactate levels at each point as follows: